QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 - Single point of failure:
-  While the architecture provides resiliency through its recovery capabilities, the network digital twin or Network AI Agent could become a single point of failure if not implemented with sufficientcredundancy and fault tolerance.
+  While the architecture provides resiliency through its recovery capabilities, the network digital twin or Network AI Agent could become a single point of failure if not implemented with sufficientc redundancy and fault tolerance.

 - AI/ML model integrity:
   If the AI/ML models used by the digital twin are compromised or poisoned with bad data, they could begin making incorrect or malicious decisions.
 Robust